ankitjhagithub21/language-translator/readme.md

 ## Languages

 You can select from a variety of languages for translation.
-The current options include English, Hindi, Spanish, and French.
+The current options include English, Hindi, and Urdu.
 You can easily expand the list by adding more languages to the dropdown menus in the HTML.

 ## Credits